A collection of real stories that inspire me and my work.

 Emily Wilding Davison will forever be known for her passion, independence, bravery and determination.
 The political intention of pinning the now icon Suffragette colours to the King’s horse’s bridle before it crossed the finish line was met with devastating consequence, but in doing so, she changed history for her peers and those who have followed.

-Just nine months later, Emily Wilding Davison bought a return train ticket and headed to the Derby at Epsom along with 500,000 people, the King and Queen and a crowd of film cameras and journalists.
-Standing inside the bend before the finish, Emily watched the first few horse canter past her with a thundering of hooves.
-In a split second she had located the Kings horse Anmer and with a purple, white and green silk scarf held tightly in her hand, she ducked under the barrier and onto the race track.
+Just nine months later on 4th June 1913, Emily Wilding Davison held a return ticket in her gloved hands as she boarded a train at Victoria station.
+She headed for the Epsom Derby along with 500,000 people, the King and Queen and a mass of film cameras and journalists broadcasting to the Empire.
+Standing at Tattenham Corner, Emily watched the first few horses gallop past her with a thundering of hooves.
+In a split second she had located the King’s horse Anmer and with a purple, white and green silk scarf held firmly in her hand, she ducked under the barrier and onto the race track.
 Woman and horse collided.